dangazineu/agentza/experimental/reference/SPEC.md

   - `time` (required): The number of seconds the application should delay the response.

 - **Behavior:**
-  - Apply the standard payee processing behavior (validate payment headers, microledger operations, etc.).
+  - Apply the standard payee processing behavior (validate payment headers, perform microledger operations, etc.).
   - Delay the response for the specified number of seconds.
   - Charge the caller $1 per second of delay.
   - Return a response indicating the duration of the sleep and the fee that was deducted.